 Each fiscal year the Bank prepares an analysis of its contractual commitments.
-See Note 26 to the 2018 annual financial statements for a quantitative and qualitative discussion of these risks.
-The Bank's most significant contractual obligation is the commitments to provide loans and advances to customers, which was A\$8,619 million as at June 30, 2018.
+See Note 26 to the 2019 annual financial statements for a quantitative and qualitative discussion of these risks.
+The Bank's most significant contractual obligation is the commitment to provide loans and advances to customers, which was A\$8.6 billion as at June 30, 2019.